Gazalapar/PythonPracticeCodebasics/README.md

     Tuple is one of 4 built-in data types in Python used to store collections of data, the other 3 are List, Set, and Dictionary, all with different qualities and usage.
     A tuple is a collection which is ordered and unchangeable.
     Tuples are written with round brackets.
+(9)Read Write:
+     Python offers various methods to read and write to files where each functions behaves differently.
+     One important thing to note is the file operations mode.
+To read a file, you need to open the file in the read or write mode.
+     While to write to a file in Python, you need the file to be open in write mode.

+    Here are some of the functions in Python that allow you to read and write to files:

+   read() : This function reads the entire file and returns a string readline() : This function reads lines from that file and returns as a string.
+It fetch the line n, if it is been called nth time. readlines() : This function returns a list where each element is single line of that file. readlines() : This function returns a list where each element is single line of that file. write() : This function writes a fixed sequence of characters to a file. writelines() : This function writes a list of string. append() : This function append string to the file instead of overwriting the file.